szymon6927/szymonmiks.pl/blog/content/post/07-optimistic-locking-with-python/index.md

 ## Appendix

-A short side note at the end of this article for you.
+Here is a short side note for you.
-From my experience, many of these problems may be solved by a discussion with our business experts.
+From my experience, many of these problems may be solved through a discussion with the business experts.
-Problems with concurrent data access, it is not always a technical issue.
+Problems with concurrent data access are not always a technical issue.
-It may be a problem with how we understand and implement our business logic.
+It may be a problem with how we understand and implement the business logic.
 So please do not be scared.
-Ask questions to business people.
+Ask the business people questions.